 Testing the sensor can only be done by injecting a specific and safe level of test gas over the alarm.
 Landlords are required to test their smoke and Carbon Monoxide alarms annually and before each new tenancy.
 If landlords fail to carry out these tests they will be fined up to £5,000.

-Contact us for assistance to quickly arrange installation of your new carbon monoxide alarm, or for an estimate for the installation of a new carbon monoxide alarm.
+Contact us for assistance to quickly arrange installation of your new carbon monoxide alarm.